Find Out How Dried Fruit Is Healthy

 - Lots of people include dried fruit in their diets: they promote good digestion and just 100 grams a day can fill you up, giving you energy and helping you avoid snacking between meals.

-The benefits of dried fruit for bonesNot long ago we told you how eating dried figs can help treat osteoporosis.
-This is an important fact to keep in mind, especially if you’re a woman because we usually suffer greater loss of bone density as we age.
+The benefits of dried fruit for bonesNot long ago we told you how eating dried figs can help fight osteoporosis.
+This is an important fact to keep in mind, especially if you’re a woman, because people usually suffer greater loss of bone density as they age.

 Dried fruit is a healthy addition to your diet, starting with prunes, dates, apricots, or berries.
 They’re all delicious!
 In addition to that, they’re an excellent addition to your breakfast, pairing well with any recipes or meat dishes.